-Noting that effective mitigation measures can reduce the loss of bait and therefore increase catches;
+Noting that effective mitigation measures can reduce the loss of bait, reduce time required for removing bycaught seabirds, and therefore increase catches;

 Agrees that;

 - 1. Commission Members and cooperating non-Members (CPCs) shall, to the greatest extent practical, implement the International Plan of Action for Reducing Incidental Catches of Seabirds in Longline Fisheries (IPOA-Seabirds) if they have not already done so. - 2.
 CPCs shall report to the IATTC on their implementation of the IPOA-Seabirds, including, as appropriate, the status of their National Plans of Action for reducing incidental catches of seabirds in longline fisheries.